 “I believe that the work my colleagues and I do is top notch, and I attribute much of my career success to the experiences that Cheiron has offered me.”

-- Alex Kupperman, Associate Actuary, FSA, CERA, MAAA
+- Alex Kupperman, Consulting Actuary, FSA, CERA, MAAA

 “Cheiron has an unusually collaborative and creative culture.”

 - John McKevitt, Consulting Actuary, ASA, MAAA, EA

 “At Cheiron, consultants constantly share ideas so that we can create unique solutions for our clients and actually see the positive impact of our consulting advice on our clients and their members.”